J-E-Y/JJ_TIL/content/tutorial/HTML.md

 > The HTML &lt;nav&gt; tag is an HTML5 element that defines a section with navigation links in the HTML document.
 This tag is also commonly referred to as the &lt;nav&gt; element.
 It is used to define a block of navigation links, either within the current document or to other documents

+* Note

+>The <nav> tag is used to create navigation in the HTML document.For IE browsers older than IE 9, use HTML5shiv which is a javascript workaround to provide support for the new HTML5 elements such as: &lt;header&gt;, &lt;main&gt;, &lt;article&gt;, &lt;section&gt;, &lt;aside&gt;, &lt;nav&gt;, &lt;footer&gt;.

 * Syntax